Best Smart Rings UK 2026: 8 Top Picks Compared

 Key features:

-- Stainless steel shell with multiple finishes
+- Stainless steel shell with a small integrated display

 - Heart rate, SpO2, sleep tracking, step counter